The blockchain mutual funds are coming.

 Crypto Hedge Funds

-While blockchain mutual funds are not (yet) available, there are many crypto hedge funds and venture capital firms that you could invest in to gain blockchain exposure.
+There are also many crypto hedge funds and venture capital firms that you can invest in to gain blockchain exposure.

 The main benefits of investing in crypto funds are that your money is being managed by professionals and that token storage is being taken care of by the investment firm.
 For investors who prefer a hands-off approach, crypto funds (similar to blockchain ETFs) provide a good alternative to blockchain mutual funds.